Sputnik crisis: United States

 Campaigning in 1960 on closing the "missile gap", Eisenhower's successor, John F. Kennedy, promised to deploy 1,000 Minuteman missiles.
 That was many more ICBMs than the Soviets had at the time.
 Though Kennedy did not favor a massive US crewed space program when he was in the US Senate during Eisenhower's term, public reaction to the Soviet's launch of the first human into orbit, Yuri Gagarin, on April 12, 1961, led Kennedy to raise the stakes of the Space Race by setting the goal of landing men on the Moon.
 Kennedy claimed, "If the Soviets control space they can control the earth, as in past centuries the nation that controlled the seas dominated the continents."
 Eisenhower disagreed with Kennedy's goal and referred to it as a "stunt".
 Kennedy had privately acknowledged that the space race was a waste of money, but he knew there were benefits from a frightened electorate.
 The Space Race was less about its intrinsic importance and more about prestige and calming the public.
+The political analyst Samuel Lubell conducted research on public opinion about Sputnik and found "no evidence at all of any panic or hysteria in the public's reaction", which confirmed that it was an elite, not a popular, panic.

 The Sputnik crisis sparked the American drive to retake the lead in space exploration from the Soviets, and it fueled its drive to land men on the Moon.
 American officials had a variety of opinions at the time, some registering alarm and others dismissing the satellite.
 Gerald Ford, a Republican US representative from Michigan, had stated, "We Middle Westerners are sometimes called isolationists.
 I don't agree with the label; but there can be no isolationists anywhere when a thermonuclear warhead can flash down from space at hypersonic speed to reach any spot on Earth minutes after its launching".
-Former US Rear Admiral Rawson Bennett, chief of naval operations, stated that Sputnik was a "hunk of iron almost anybody could launch", while former US Army general James M. Gavin described it as "the most significant military event of our time".
+Former US Rear Admiral Rawson Bennett, chief of naval operations, stated that Sputnik was a "hunk of iron almost anybody could launch", but former US Army general James M. Gavin described it as "a technological Pearl Harbor".
+Sputnik was "the most serious setback, both psychologically and technically, that we have suffered since World War II ... the most significant military event of our time", he wrote.